turingschool/lesson_plans/ruby_04-apis_and_scalability/caching_data.markdown

 Now that we've discussed some of the larger concepts behind caching data, try it yourself with the [Caching Data Tutorial](http://tutorials.jumpstartlab.com/topics/performance/caching_data.html).
 This tutorial takes us through using Redis as a data cache to speed up the slow computations on the JSBlogger Dashboard Page.

+In this example, we'll see how the Blogger Dashboard is a good fit for data caching because it involves numerous statistics that are expensive to calculate but can be represented easily as simple data (strings or integers) and accessed through standard method interfaces (`Article.total_word_count`, etc).